 Updated: Mar 11

 There’s this puppy named Kayla.
 An adorable shepherd mix, with one ear slightly bent and a perfect wet nose.
 She loves to run, play, smell... she needs to do those things to be happy and healthy.

-Unfortunately Kayla is stuck in a 5 ft x 5 ft cage at the pound, and she’s slowly losing her grip.
+Unfortunately Kayla is stuck in a 5 ft x 5 ft cage at the pound, and she’s slowly losing herself.

 Your mind is that caged dog.

-This COVID psychological thriller has taken so many things from us.
-Things we love, things we need… and we’re losing our grip.
+The COVID psychological thriller took so many things from us.
+Things we love, things we need… and we’re losing ourselves.

 Can’t really blame us.
 How about some perspective: